Moving a disk to a different availability zone

 Warning

 To monitor the progress of migration and avoid possible issues during it, use disk snapshots or backups from Cloud Backup for migration.
 In this way, you yourself determine when to shut down your VM in the source availability zone and when to make it appear in the target availability zone.
 The VM in the source availability zone may continue to run until you make sure that the VM you created from a snapshot works properly in the new availability zone.
-For detailed recommendations, see Migrating resources to the ru-central1-d availability zone.
+For detailed recommendations, see Migrating resources to a different availability zone.

 Currently, you can use the relocate